caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_generalized_parafac.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 70-73

-GCP decomposition function requires loss and learning rate (LR) as differ from existing tensorly decomposition functions.
-It should be noted that LR should be tuned by the user since the algorithm is sensitive to its value.
+GCP decomposition function requires loss as differ from existing tensorly decomposition functions.
+It should be noted that loss can be defined by the user.

 ..
 GENERATED FROM PYTHON SOURCE LINES 73-80